 - Know how long it takes your sprinkler to water an inch.
 Use a tuna can to measure your sprinkler's water use.

 - Signs of leakage, especially damage to sprinkler heads or piping.
 Repair and replace as needed.
-Look for perpetual damp spots in your landscape as these might indicate a leak or broken line that will have to be fixed.
+Look for spots on your landscape that are always damp.
+This may mean that you have a leak or broken line.

 - Accurate spray patterns.
-Adjust your sprinkler heads so they water your landscape and not sidewalks or pavement.
-Also make sure their spray isn’t blocked by plants or other materials
+Adjust your sprinkler heads so they water your landscape and not the sidewalk.
+Make sure their spray isn’t blocked by plants or other materials as well.

 Each fall, you should winterize your irrigation system to keep it in good shape for next summer.
 Get ready for the rainy season and keep your pipes safe with these tips:

 - Winterize your automatic sprinkler system or drip system by emptying it of water and turning it off for the season.
 Put garden hoses away for the season and insulate outdoor pipes.
 Empty and disconnect your garden hoses from outdoor faucets.
 Also be sure to insulate your outdoor faucets and any exposed pipes for the winter.